Nancy Ames: Career

+first single was entitled "Bonsoir Cher, ("Goodnight Dear") and the B side was "Cucurrucucú paloma".
+She appeared on nine episodes of That Was the Week That Was in 1964.
+On January 26, 1965 Ames appeared on episode three of the NBC musical variety series, Hullabaloo, singing, "When the Good Lord Calls You Home", "Hey, Good Lookin'" and "I'm So Lonesome I Could Cry." and "I Can't Help It (If I'm Still in Love with You)" in a medley duet with George Hamilton, as well as the "The Name Game" led by Shirley Ellis.
+She appeared on The Ed Sullivan Show in the mid 1960s, performing her mixed language version of The Beatles "Yesterday".

-She broke the top 100 twice in 1966; "He Wore the Green Beret", her answer song to Staff Sgt.
-Barry Sadler's Ballad of the Green Berets, hit number 89 before falling to 96, and later in the year Cry Softly also placed in the charts.
+She broke the top 100 twice in 1966 with "He Wore the Green Beret" (by Frank Catana and Peg Barsella), side A, and "War Is a Card Game" (by Pamela Polland), side B. These were her answer songs to Staff Sgt.
+Barry Sadler's "Ballad of the Green Berets".
+"War Is a Card Game" hit number 89 before falling to 96.
+Later in the year "Cry Softly" also placed in the charts.

-She had a TV show which aired on KPRC-TV Channel 2 (the Houston area NBC affiliate) from 1972-77.
+Ames had occasional TV acting appearances.
+She played two different characters in sketches on The Red Skelton Hour in 1966 and 1967; the latter role was in a Hippie themed sketch.
+Also in 1968 Ames had an acting appearance as "Louise Hahn" in a first season episode of The Name of the Game, an NBC drama.
+She made a cameo appearance on Laugh-In in 1968, season 1, episode 5.

 She is listed as the co-writer of the theme song to The Smothers Brothers Comedy Hour with Mason Williams per Williams' own 1969 LP entitled Music by Mason Williams.
-Ames and Williams also co-wrote Cinderella Rockefella, an international pop hit, in 1968.
+Ames and Williams also co-wrote "Cinderella Rockefella", an international pop hit, in 1968.

+Ames later had her own TV show which aired on KPRC-TV Channel 2 (the Houston area NBC affiliate) from 1972 to 1977.

-In the late 70s, Ames moved to Houston, Texas.
+In the late 1970s, Ames moved to Houston, Texas.
 In 1982 she and her third husband, Danny Ward, founded Ward & Ames, an events and video-production firm.
 Ames is also the co-founder of the Plumeria Society of America, and owned the jewelry company Alfaro, A Nancy Ames Collection.